ollykel/firefox_llm_translator/README.md

 - Click the settings button to the right of "Manage Your Extensions", and select "Install Add-on From File"
-- Navigate to this repository's directory, then select firefox\_llm\_autotranslate.xpi.
+- Navigate to this repository's directory, then select llm\_translator.xpi.
 - You will be prompted to confirm whether to add this extension, as it is unverified.
 If you choose to, click "Add".

 ## Settings

-To locate the settings menu, go to about:addons and select the module named "LLM Autotranslate", then select the "Preferences" tab.
+To locate the settings menu, go to about:addons and select the module named "LLM Translator", then select the "Preferences" tab.

 Settings options include: